yasserfarouk/negmas/docs/overview.rst

    negotiated, may allow only a predefined maximum and minimum number of agents to engage in the negotiation.
 All of this is controlled through parameters to the protocol initializer.
--  provide the basic flow of protcols so that new protcols can be implemented by just overriding a single ``round()`` function.
+-  provide the basic flow of protocols so that new protocols can be implemented by just overriding a single ``round()`` function.
 -  provide basic callbacks that can be extended by new protocols.